mhguo1/TRAPD/README.md

 **3) Run burden testing**
 This script will run the actual burden testing.
-It perform's a one-sided Fisher's exact test to determine if there is a greater burden of qualifying variants in cases as compared to controls for each gene.
+It performs a one-sided Fisher's exact test to determine if there is a greater burden of qualifying variants in cases as compared to controls for each gene.
 It will perform this burden testing under a dominant and a recessive model.

 It requires R; the script was tested using R v3.1, but any version of R should work.